A Case for CATS: A Conductor-driven Asymmetric Transport Scheme for Semantic Prioritization: Conclusion and Future Work

-\item \textbf{Inter-Flow Fairness and Coupled Design:} While this decoupled design is not expected to alter BBR's fundamental inter-flow fairness properties, a coupled design, where the Conductor provides feedback to actively influence BBR's internal state machine, remains an area for exploration.
-Such a modification would necessitate a new, rigorous fairness evaluation against competing legacy TCP flows on a parking-lot topology. \end{itemize}
+\item \textbf{Inter-Flow Fairness and Coupled Design:} The current decoupled design is not expected to alter BBR's fundamental inter-flow fairness properties, but a coupled design, where the Conductor provides feedback to actively influence BBR's internal state machine, remains an area for exploration.
+Such a modification would necessitate a new, rigorous fairness evaluation against competing legacy TCP flows on a parking-lot topology.